erievs/loogle-plus-site-metadata-grabber/README.md

 > This `PHP Favicon Grabber v1.1` use a given url, save a copy (if wished) and return the image path.

+**This Isn't My Project This Is A Fork**

+Changes:

+Grabs Title

+&format=json gives you it in JSON

+Saves it it /metadata-storage/

 How it Works
 ------------